wilwaesgoldl/core-engine/README.md

 # Core Engine: Cross-Chain Bridge Event Listener

-This repository contains a Python-based simulation of a core component for a cross-chain bridge: the Event Listener and Relayer.
+This project is a Python-based simulation of a core component for a cross-chain bridge: the Event Listener and Relayer.
 It is designed to monitor events on a source blockchain (e.g., Ethereum) and trigger corresponding actions on a destination blockchain (e.g., Polygon).

 ## Concept

 A cross-chain bridge allows users to transfer assets or data from one blockchain to another.
 A common mechanism is the "lock-and-mint" model:

 1.  **Lock**: A user locks their tokens in a smart contract on the source chain.
 2.  **Event Emission**: The source chain contract emits an event (`TokensLocked`) containing details of the deposit.
 3.  **Relay**: An off-chain service, the **Event Listener** (or Relayer), detects this event.